naufalprakoso/android-fab/README.md

 ### FAB Background Colour

-The background colour of the FAB can be set via XML using a colour reference or programmatically with `fab.setButtonBackgroundColour(...)` using an aRGB colour value (e.g. `0xffff9900` for dark orange).
+The background colour of the FAB can be set via XML using a colour reference or programmatically with `fab.setBackgroundColour(...)` using an aRGB colour value (e.g. `0xffff9900` for dark orange).
 Note that the second method does **not** take a colour resource ID, so passing in `R.color.some_colour_name` will not work.

 	// Java
-	fab.setButtonBackgroundColour(0xffff9900);
+	fab.setBackgroundColour(0xffff9900);

 	// Kotlin
-	fab.setButtonBackgroundColour(0xffff9900.toInt())
+	fab.setBackgroundColour(0xffff9900.toInt())

 	// XML
 	<uk.co.markormesher.android_fab.FloatingActionButton